MAJOR Tourist Mistakes in Ireland (& What Locals Wish You Knew)

 It can be easy to presume that Irish pubs are just about drinking.
 When honestly that couldnโt be further from the truth.

-They are seen as a place to celebrate our music, our sports, our culture, and our love for having the ‘craic' aka fun.
+They are seen as a place to celebrate our music, our sports, our culture, and our love for having the ‘craic', aka fun.
 Not the substance…promise.

 3. Misunderstanding the use of Cash in Ireland…

-However, In saying that I donโt fully advise not having any cash on you at all because there are still some circumstances where you may still need it.
+However, in saying that, I donโt fully advise not having any cash on you at all because there are still some circumstances where you may still need it.

 Another place you might need cash is for parking, especially in more rural towns.
-Although I must admit that this is becoming less common as the years go by with card options on parking metres or mobile apps being introduced.
+Although I must admit that this is becoming less common as the years go by, with card options on parking metres or mobile apps being introduced.

-A lot of Irish attractions are located on private land, and on the odd occasion you may be asked to pay a small fee, normally a euro or two to help the owner with the up keep of the land.
-This is normally paid using a honesty box system which will be left at the entrance to the walk or attraction.
+This is normally paid using an honesty box system, which will be left at the entrance to the walk or attraction.
 The owner is pretty much hoping everyone will be nice and pay for access.
-However, it's not uncommon for the owner to be near by or at the entrance.
+However, it's not uncommon for the owner to be nearby or at the entrance.

 Another time it is nice to have cash is when tipping.
 While you can tip by card (for the most part), I prefer leaving cash.
-I personally, spent years working in the service industry in Ireland and only saw a fraction of my card tips.
+I personally spent years working in the service industry in Ireland and only saw a fraction of my card tips.
 So, I leave cash when I have it.

 4. Tipping in Ireland